davide-marino00/PBI_DOCS/refac.md

 ```
 - **DAX Explanation (Generated):** This DAX code snippet is used to create a calculated column named 'QualifyPrj'.
 Here's a breakdown of what it does in simple business terms:

-1. **Purpose**: The calculated column 'QualifyPrj' is designed to determine a qualification status for a project based on related data from another table called 'lkp_Project'.
+1. **Purpose**: The calculated column 'QualifyPrj' is designed to determine a qualification status for projects based on related data from another table called 'lkp_Project'.

 2. **Logic**:
-   - The expression first checks if the 'Qualify' field from the related 'lkp_Project' table is blank (i.e., it has no value).
+   - The code checks if the 'Qualify' field from the 'lkp_Project' table is blank (i.e., it has no value).
    - If the 'Qualify' field is blank, the calculated column will return a value of **1**.
-This could signify a default or a specific status indicating that the project does not have a qualification assigned.
+This could indicate a default or a specific status, such as "not qualified" or "unknown".
    - If the 'Qualify' field is not blank (meaning it has a value), the calculated column will return the actual value from the 'Qualify' field in the 'lkp_Project' table.

-3. **Outcome**:
-   - The result of this calculation is that for each row in the table where this calculated column is being created, you will either get a **1** (if there is no qualification) or the specific qualification value from the related project (if it exists).
-   - This helps in easily identifying projects that are either unqualified or have a specific qualification status, which can be useful for reporting or analysis purposes.
+3. **Outcome**: The result is that for each row in the table where this calculated column is created, you will either get a default value of 1 (if there is no qualification information available) or the specific qualification value from the related 'lkp_Project' table.
+This helps in easily identifying projects that have a qualification status and those that do not.

-In summary, the 'QualifyPrj' column provides a straightforward way to assess the qualification status of projects by either assigning a default value or pulling in existing qualification data from a related table.
+In summary, this DAX expression helps to ensure that every project has a qualification status, either by providing a default value when no information is available or by pulling in the relevant qualification data when it exists.

 **`ReportingEntity`** (`string`)

-- **Description:** The 'ReportingEntity' column identifies the organization or department responsible for submitting the timesheet entries, facilitating accurate tracking and reporting of labor hours.
+- **Description:** The 'ReportingEntity' column identifies the organization or department responsible for submitting the timesheet data, facilitating accurate tracking and reporting of labor hours.

 **`RReady_With_V_Z`** (`string`)

-- **Description:** The 'RReady_With_V_Z' column indicates the readiness status of resources, formatted as a string, within the context of timesheet data for project management and resource allocation.
+- **Description:** The 'RReady_With_V_Z' column indicates the readiness status of timesheet entries, specifically reflecting whether they have been processed with version Z enhancements.
 - **DAX Expression:**
 ```dax
 IF(